Harry Pelling Gill: Adelaide Art Circle and South Australian Society of Arts

 He founded the Adelaide Art Circle in early 1890 as an exclusive club, limited to 12 members and restricted to professional artists.
 It held several exhibitions that were clearly dominated by Gill's work and was dissolved in 1892.
-In June that year Gill was elected president of the moribund South Australian Society of Arts and most committee positions were taken by members of the Circle, and marked a revival of the Society's fortunes.
+In June that year, Gill took on the presidency of the moribund South Australian Society of Arts, with most of the committee positions taken by members of the Circle.
+This marked a revival of the Society's fortunes.
 Later that year a split in the Society resulted in the formation of the Adelaide Easel Club.
+Gill went on to serve as the first president elected from among the Society's fellows, from 1909 to 1911.